jordan-playfab/playfab-liveops-game/README.md

 # Vanguard Outrider

-A clicker simplification of a looter shooter similar to Destiny.
+A clicker simplification of a looter shooter similar to Destiny, Warframe, or The Division.
 Designed to be used to populate an empty [PlayFab title](https://playfab.com) and experiment with LiveOps techniques.

 # Live demo